dsmic/PythonProlog/README.md

 The search space seems to be drastically reduced, but it is not guarantied, that the proof succeeds, as only the first three guesses of the rnn are used.

+First test with using the probabilities of the rnn for clause choosing were successful.

 ToDo: